xyrise/gid/README.md

 `gid` is a terminal Git profile manager that acts as an alias for the `git` command.
-Rather than changing local/global Git configuration files, `gid` directly inserts custom Git configurations into each call, allowing users to use the `git` command without any changes. `gid` is ideal for users that are looking for a minimally invasive convenient way to manage multiple Git profiles.
+Rather than changing local/global Git configuration files, `gid` directly inserts custom Git configurations into each call. `gid` is ideal for users that desire a minimally invasive but convenient way to manage multiple Git identities.

 ## Requirements